-Mangosteen is appreciated in cooking for its juicy flesh and tangy taste.
-Note, however, that it is still quite difficult to find outside of typically Asian grocery stores, because it is a product subject to significant restrictions.
-Delicate to import, mangosteen is rather available canned or frozen in Western countries.
+In the culinary world, mangosteen is valued for its juicy flesh and tangy taste.
+However, it is challenging to find fresh mangosteen outside of Asian grocery stores due to significant import restrictions.
+Consequently, canned or frozen mangosteen is more commonly available in Western countries.

-But let's come back to the part that interests us the most: perfumery.
-Like most fruits, mangosteen cannot directly give rise to a fragrant extract.
-Its scent must therefore be reproduced in the laboratory.
-Rather intended for mixed and feminine scents, mangosteen gives off a sweet and tangy note, in perfect harmony with the gourmet scents of our time.
-Moreover, beyond its very appetizing breath, it remains very airy and refreshing.
-Although atypical, the mangosteen has already had plenty of time to integrate several world-famous fragrances such as Cool Water Intense For Her by Davidoff or Majoromantica by Shiseido.
+Focusing on the aspect that intrigues us the most: perfumery.
+Since mangosteen does not directly yield a fragrant extract, its scent must be replicated in a laboratory.
+Perfectly suited for mixed and feminine scents, mangosteen emanates a sweet and tangy note, harmoniously blending with the gourmet scents of our era.
+Its airy and refreshing aroma has graced various renowned fragrances, such as Cool Water Intense For Her by Davidoff and Majoromantica by Shiseido.

-Finally, note that the other parts of the mangosteen tree are also used.
-Its twigs are used as chewing sticks in Ghana.
-Its wood is used to make spears and cabinetry in Thailand.
-Its bark is used to tan leather in China.
+Notably, other parts of the mangosteen tree are also utilized.
+In Ghana, its twigs are used as chewing sticks, while in Thailand, its wood is crafted into spears and cabinetry.
+In China, mangosteen bark is employed to tan leather.